rayxuan2000/Customer_Revenue_Prediction_and_Targeted_Marketing_Strategies/README.md

 ```
 ## Notes
+- Use last 2 months data as validation.
-- To make it clear, each input (each row) to the final nerual network is as follows: [all nummeric values on that row, cat_emb1, cat_emb2].
+- To make it clear, each row in a batch **to the final nerual network** is as follows: [all nummeric values on that row, cat_emb1, cat_emb2].
 The two embeddings is created based on vocabulary number in each categorical column.
 That is, cat_emb1 = [colA_emb, colB_emb, ...] and cat_emb2 = [colM_emb, colN_emb...].

 - The dimension of categorical column i embedding is calculated as follows: min((max_values[i]+1)//2, 50)